srishti-git1110/srishti-git1110.github.io/content/blog/hardware-primer/index.md

 2.9 x 2 x 9 x 16 = 835 GFLOPS

 If we could hence build a machine with a higher clock rate, that directly translates to better "peak" performance.
-Utilizing it or not depends on one's skills. :)
+Utilizing it as much as possible depends on one's skills. :)